nicholas-leonard/dp/doc/data.md

  1
 [torch.IntTensor of dimension 8]
 ```
-Or we can use ClassTensor:multiclass() (inherited from [DataTensor](#dp.DataTensor.feature) to obtain a representation with an extra dimension that permits each example to have multiple target classes.
+Or we can use ClassView:multiclass() (inherited from [DataView](#dp.DataView.feature) to obtain a representation with an extra dimension that permits each example to have multiple target classes.
 ```lua
 > =dt:multiclass()
  4